 LD 9% (-1)

-ICM Unlimited interviewed a randonm sample of 1,004 adults aged 18+ by telephone on 24-26th April 2015.
-Interviews were conducted across the countryand the results have been weighted to the profile of all adults.
+ICM interviewed 2,004 adults aged 18+ online, on 19-21st May 2017.
+Interviews were conducted across the country and the results have been weighted to the profile of all adults.
 ICM is a member of the British Polling Council and abides by its rules.